-During the year ended December 31, 2020, earnings from equity method investments resulted from our pro rata share of income from a venture that we entered into with an existing shareholder that acquired the existing ground lease at 425 Park Avenue in New York City in November 2019 (refer to Note 6).
-During the year ended December 31, 2019, losses from equity method investments resulted from costs attributable to transaction structuring activities for the venture.
+During the year ended December 31, 2021, earnings from equity method investments consisted of our \$3.4 million pro rata share of income from a venture that we entered into with an existing shareholder that acquired the existing Ground Lease at 425 Park Avenue in New York City in November 2019 (refer to Note 6 to the consolidated financial statements) and our \$2.9 million pro rata share of income from an equity interest in a Ground Lease we acquired in June 2021 (refer to Note 6 to the consolidated financial statements).
+During the year ended December 31, 2020, earnings from equity method investments consisted of our pro rata share of income from the 425 Park Avenue venture.